The SECURE Act 2.0: What Investors Need To Know

 These are just a few of the biggest changes in the SECURE Act 2.0, but the laundry list of items the legislation covers is long.
 If you have additional questions, you can find a complete overview of the SECURE Act 2.0 on the Senate’s website.

 As always, if you have any questions regarding changes from the SECURE Act 2.0, please don’t hesitate to reach out.
-Abacus is always here to offer clarity and help.
+Abacus is here to offer clarity and help.

 Disclosures